 Definition: A Black Jellyfish is a slow-moving, insidious threat that can cause significant harm over time.
 These risks often go unnoticed until they have caused considerable damage.

-Origin: The concept of “Black Jellyfish” as a risk category is less established in literature compared to the others but is used to describe insidious, creeping threats that are hard to detect and mitigate.
+Origin: The concept of “Black Jellyfish” as a risk category is less established in the literature compared to the others but is used to describe insidious, creeping threats that are hard to detect and mitigate.

 Examples:

-• Advanced Persistent Threats (APTs): APTs are prolonged and targeted cyberattacks where an intruder remains undetected within a system for an extended period.
+Advanced Persistent Threats (APTs): APTs are prolonged and targeted cyberattacks where an intruder remains undetected within a system for an extended period.
 For example, the APT29 group, also known as Cozy Bear, has been linked to numerous cyber espionage activities targeting governmental and commercial entities over several years.

-• Insider Threats: Employees with malicious intent or those who unintentionally compromise security can pose significant risks over time.
+Insider Threats: Employees with malicious intent or those who unintentionally compromise security can pose significant risks over time.
 The Edward Snowden incident in 2013, where a government contractor leaked classified information, is a prime example of an insider threat causing long-term damage.

 Reason: APTs and insider threats highlight the need for continuous monitoring and sophisticated threat detection mechanisms.
 Organizations must adopt advanced cybersecurity tools to identify and neutralize these stealthy threats before they cause significant damage.